earthly/earthly/docs/earthfile/features.md

 | `--use-copy-include-patterns` | experimental | Speeds up COPY transfers |
 | `--referenced-save-only` | experimental | Changes the behavior of SAVE commands in a significant way |
 | `--for-in` | experimental | Enables support for `FOR ...
 IN ...` commands |

+All of these features flags are disabled by default in version `0.5`.

 ##### `--use-copy-include-patterns`